7 nights starting from

 OUR VIEW ON THE HOTEL

 Tullio Scurria has led tours for us in his home of Sicily for many years, and this tour is a superb new project that is very close to his heart, exploring the cuisine and produce of his homeland with hands-on cookery lessons as well as lots of tastings and superb meals.
 There will, of course, be the opportunity to see some of the local sights and scenery.
 It is a region with a rich culinary tradition and a culture in which food and wine are central and highly valued.
-The tour is the very heart of Sicily in a series of very tasty mouthfuls in a small group of not more than 15.

 The holiday exceeded our expectations.
 Hotel and staff were outstanding, Tullio was very attentive, informative and good company.
 The itinerary was varied and very interesting.
 Minor criticisms: It would have been better on some days to coordinate eating arrangements between the hotel and excursions.
 Evening meals at the hotel were always delicious and substantial.
 On some days the lunch provided was larger than expected and a smaller evening meal would have been more appropriate.
 It was hard to properly appreciate two wine tasting events on one day which was a shame as so much effort had been taken to prepare them for us.